TriplyDB/Documentation/docs/triplydb-js/index.md

 ##### Examples

-The following snippet creates an new organization for which the John Doe will be the owner.
+The following snippet creates a new organization for which John Doe will be the owner.
 Notice that both a required URL-friendly name (`'my-organization'`) and an optional display name (`'My Organization'`) are specified.

 ```typescript
 const user = await client.getUser('john-doe')